wix-incubator/remx/website/docs/why-remx.md

 ---
-id: motivation
+id: why-remx
-title: Motivation
+title: Why Remx
-sidebar_label: Motivation
+sidebar_label: Why Remx
-slug: /introduction/motivation
+slug: /introduction/why-remx
 ---

 When writing a react / react-native project with or without TDD, we have multiple well known and battle-tested choices when it comes to state management: